 Total Estimated Time Frame

-Overall, the process of obtaining an MSB license in Canada can take anywhere from 2 to 3 months, depending on various factors including the complexity of the business, the completeness and accuracy of the application, and the responsiveness of both the applicant and FINTRAC.
+Overall, it is estimated that the average time to obtain an MSB license in Canada is approximately 2 to 3 months.
+Several factors could influence the timeframe for obtaining a MSB license, including the complexity of the business model, the completeness and accuracy of the application, and the responsiveness of both the applicant and FINTRAC.

 Factors Influencing Time Frames

-While the typical time frame for obtaining an MSB license in Canada ranges from 2 to 3 months, businesses can expedite the process by ensuring their application is thorough, complete, and promptly responding to any follow-up requests from FINTRAC.
-Proper preparation and understanding of the regulatory requirements can help streamline the application process and minimize delays.
+While the typical time frame for obtaining an MSB license in Canada is between 2 and 3 months, businesses can expedite the process by preparing a comprehensive and accurate application, and by providing prompt responses to any follow-up inquiries from FINTRAC.
+By properly preparing and understanding the regulatory requirements for a MSB license in Canada, businesses can reduce the likelihood of unnecessary delays and expedites the application process.

 Advantages of the MSB license in Canada